 Along with the wonderful blending of tastes, Thai food is quite frequently colorful too for a great presentation.

 The name of the paste, Pad Prik King, aptly describes the dish it is used in which is Stir Fried (Pad), Chilli (Prik) and Ginger (King) Dry Curry.
+This dish is fairly spicy itself, compared to all the other Thai dishes.

 Traditionally the dish is cooked with finger ginger rather than the thicker aged roots that you might be used to.
 Whilst you can use either, the finger ginger is sliced up into thin strips which gives a definitive texture and concentration of taste when you eat it – and adds to the fiber in the dish.
 If you use chopped ordinary ginger then you will lose this wonderful texture.